 - Accommodate for any changes as you welcome new families, learn new things, take on new staff and form new goals

-- Keeps staff motivated.
-Use your philosophy as a foundation for everything your service does to nurture and support, children, families and educators.
+Use your philosophy as a foundation for everything your service does to nurture and support children, families and educators.

 Making it happen

-Revising your Statement of Philosophy is something that can’t be done without ongoing conversations and continual reflection with all members of your ECEC community.
+Revising your Statement of Philosophy is something that can’t be done without ongoing conversations and continual reflection with all members of your learning community.